 - Born to a teenage mother, Jacklyn Gise Jorgensen and his biological father, Ted Jorgensen later after four years Jeff’s mother married a Cuban immigrant Mike Bezos.
 When the family moved to Miami Jeff developed the love of computers and his first venture an educational summer camp for a fourth, fifth and sixth grade.

 - He worked for several firms in Wall Street including Fitel, Bankers Trust, and D E Shaw, where he met his wife Mackenzie Tuttle and married her in 1993.

 - HIS LAUGH according to his former employees was the best instrument of punishment and some also believe that the execs of eBay when approached Jeff for the investment, were put off by his laugh.

-- Drive to glory: In the last week of July 1994, Jeff and his wife drove towards west while Mackenzie held the wheel Jeff held his Laptop and sketched out the business plan. today that company is named as Amazon.
+- Drive to glory: In the last week of July 1994, Jeff and his wife drove towards west while Mackenzie held the wheel Jeff held his Laptop and sketched out the business plan.
+Today that company is named Amazon.

 A brand for company is like a reputation for a person.
 You earn reputation by trying to do hard things well.